 Picking a theme for your wedding website is just the first step — now, you can start customizing and making it your own.
 If you enjoy wedding planning — from picking colors to selecting decorative details — you’re really going to enjoy this part!
 You decide how much (or little) you want to do, and we’ll help you do it.
 Below, we’ll cover key steps to personalize your site — and perhaps match the palette and mood of the event itself!

 Many of our themes allow you to upload your own header image, background, or both!
 Your header image may be a favorite photograph of you and your beloved or a graphically designed banner that matches your wedding invitation; your background could be a tiled pattern that complements your header image, or a simple solid color that’s part of your wedding palette.
 (In both cases, you can also stick with the default design, if that’s what attracted you to your theme in the first place.)

 Headers first.
 Not sure what we mean by “header”?
-Check out this site example using the Ever After theme:
+Check out this site example using the Wedding theme:

 If your image isn’t the right size or dimension, you can crop it by dragging the dotted box around until the section of the image you want to use is highlighted:

 When you’re happy with it, click Crop and Publish.
 (If your theme has a flexible header, click Skip cropping, publish as is to bypass this step.)
 Wait a few seconds until you get a “Header updated” message at the top, then take a look at the new image on your wedding site.
 Hooray!
 You’ve added a header.